bnybor/drifty/README.md

   so position drifts — and a hard 0/1 per bit is all you need.
 It tracks the drift and re-anchors; you tell it roughly how often each impairment happens.
-- Use **`hybrid`** when you also need **soft** output — per-bit consistencies to feed an outer code or a downstream decision — or the most expressive channel model (asymmetric flips, value-specific insertions, stuck/overwritten bits).
-It is the most capable, and the default when in doubt.
+- Use **`hybrid`** when you also need **soft** output — per-bit consistencies to feed an outer code or a downstream decision — or an expressive channel model (asymmetric flips, value-specific insertions, stuck/overwritten bits).
+It is the general-purpose default for a drifting channel; `maxir` goes further on soft-output detail at more cost.
+- Use **`maxir`** for that same drift tolerance with the **fullest** soft output: it is `bcjr`'s max-log-MAP decoder extended to a drifting channel (the same expressive channel model as `hybrid`), additionally reporting the `c_invalid` / `c_absent` consistencies `hybrid` leaves at 0.
+It runs a full forward-backward pass for every bit, so it is the heaviest of the five — reach for it when that extra per-bit detail earns its cost.

-Drift tolerance is not free: `vindel` and `hybrid` do proportionally more work as their drift window widens, while `viterbi` and `bcjr` run a fixed-width trellis with none of that machinery.
-The examples below use the `hybrid` codec; `viterbi`, `bcjr`, and `vindel` follow the same vtable pattern, differing only in their `_create` signatures (`viterbi` takes just the code; `bcjr` and `vindel` take simpler parameter sets).
+Drift tolerance is not free: `vindel`, `hybrid`, and `maxir` do proportionally more work as their drift window widens, while `viterbi` and `bcjr` run a fixed-width trellis with none of that machinery.
+The examples below use the `hybrid` codec; the other four follow the same vtable pattern, differing only in their `_create` signatures (`viterbi` takes just the code; `bcjr` and `vindel` take simpler parameter sets; `maxir` takes the same rich set as `hybrid`).

 ## Quick start